Arrtourz/TransTech/carinfo detection/Readme.md

 ### Project Execution Sequence and Operation Guide

+-Download files from link under 'data' and 'models' folder.

 #### 0. Adjust Detection Area Line
    - Run the `adjust_detection_area_line.py` script.
    - This script allows users to adjust the detection area line in the video.